caglarmert/ICIP2025/README.md

 To process the WSI images in .svs format, I've used patches (default 2048) and processed whole images patch by patch, downscaling each patch with a scale factor.
 Each corresponding mask is obtained with the challenge dataset's geojson files.

+# Docker

+You can pull a readily available Docker image from the Dockerhub using:

+docker pull mertcaglar/segm

+and start a container from this image using:

+docker run --gpus all -it -v $(pwd):/host -w /host mertcaglar/segm

+The image will automatically make the current working directory available inside the container and run the adaptive_trainer.py, the main train code of this project.

 Downscale, Architecture, Patch Size, Stride, Encoder, Loss Function 60x, DPT, 224, 56, maxvit_large_tf_224, Dice
 40x, DPT, 512, 64, maxvit_large_tf_512, Jaccard